App architecture

 Feature-owned UI

 Product UI lives with the feature it serves, in features/<feature>/components/.
+Feature-specific client data-fetching functions, React Query query/mutation options, invalidation helpers, hooks, and browser-safe helpers may live beside the feature in features/<feature>/client/.
 Shared client wiring — the typed Beignet client, React Query helper, React Hook Form helper, upload client, and QueryClient provider — lives in client/.
-Feature components import those helpers plus their feature's contracts, and call endpoints through React Query and form adapters.
+Feature components import those shared helpers, their feature's client helpers, and their feature's contracts, then call endpoints through React Query and form adapters.

 components/ may contain React Server Components and Client Components.
 Server Components can call server-only modules when they are not reachable from a client root.
 Client Components and anything they import cannot reach use cases, route groups, infra adapters, server modules, provider packages, or app-context.ts — keep server-only workflows behind route groups and explicit server entrypoints.
 See React for the component patterns.